 4.3.
 Cytocompatibility

 The ability of the mineralised electron beam-treated gelatin hydrogels to promote cellular adhesion and proliferation has to be considered to evaluate if this material has potential for regenerative BTE applications.
 As already demonstrated, unmineralized electron beam-treated gelatin is known to be highly cytocompatible and has been proven to support cellular growth [19].
-From a practical point of view, the applicability of uncrosslinked gels is limited, as they cannot withstand the temperature required for in vitro and in vivo testing, 37 °C.
+From a practical point of view, the applicability of uncrosslinked gels is limited, as they cannot withstand the temperature required for in vitro and in vivo testing, i.e., 37 °C.

 The present study evaluates the interaction of electron beam-treated gelatin hydrogels containing ALP and mineralised for 6 days in CaGP with human osteosarcoma MG-63 cells.
-Although successful cell culture of MG-63 cells was observed on the gelatin sample groups after 7 days, the final cell population density on day 7 after seeding was highest on the gelatin control samples (0 mg/ml ALP in ddH2O without CaGP).
+Although successful cell culture of MG-63 cells was observed on all the gelatin sample groups after 7 days, the final cell population density on day 7 after seeding was highest on the gelatin control samples (0 mg/ml ALP in ddH2O without CaGP).
 The cell population density was lower on samples incubated in CaGP.
 In accordance with this, the cell coverage of CaGP-incubated ALP-free samples on day 7 was less homogeneous and cells were prone to detachment.
 However, the addition of ALP at a concentration of 1.25 mg/ml restored the average cell population density to similar values as on the control samples, although with an increase of ALP concentration in samples to 2.5 mg/ml, the cell population density became lower than on the control gelatin samples.
 Moreover, the cell population density on ALP-containing samples varied greatly between various regions on the same sample.
-From this point of view, direct counting cells on microphotographs is less reliable than indirect estimation of cell number by a test of cell metabolic activity, because this test involves all cells on the sample, while microphotographs represent only a part of the sample surface.
-However, it should be that the cell metabolic activity can be also changed by cellular processes other than cell proliferation, by cell differentiation, thus the most accurate way is to use both methods, i.e. direct cell counting and a metabolic test, together as complementary approaches.
+From this point of view, direct counting of cells on microphotographs is less reliable than indirect estimation of cell number by a test of cell metabolic activity, because this test involves all cells on the sample, while microphotographs represent only a part of the sample surface.
+However, it should be considered that the cell metabolic activity can be also changed by cellular processes other than cell proliferation, e.g., by cell differentiation, thus the most accurate way is to use both methods, i.e., direct cell counting and a metabolic test, together as complementary approaches.
 These observations are supported by the MTS assays.
 The metabolic activity of the cells cultured on samples incubated in CaGP was generally lower than on control samples.
 However, the cells on samples containing 1.25 mg/ml of ALP showed a significant increase in metabolic activity from day 1 to day 7.
 Moreover, the cells on samples with 1.25 mg/ml of ALP retained this activity on the same level as on day 4.
 On the contrary, a significant reduction in the cell metabolic activity from day 4 to 7 was observed on ALP-free CaGP samples.
 From this point of view, the presence of a moderate concentration of ALP in CaGP-incubated hydrogels could be considered as beneficial for colonization of these materials with bone-derived cells, although the overall cytocompatibility of the mineralised hydrogels prepared in this study was rather reduced.